 /YOU ARE MOST COMFORTABLE WHEN you can keep a pragmatic approach to the world.
+You seek to distance yourself from distressing information about sustainability problems to avoid getting emotionally entangled.

 /THINK ABOUT HOW YOU CAN FURTHER LEVERAGE THOSE STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK: